janklab/MlxShake/doc-project/Developer Notes.md

 Rerun `exportmlx_gendoco` after all your changes to make sure things are still working, and to keep the User Guide up to date with current library behavior.

+## Special Notes

+Do not edit `README.md` or `docs/index.md` directly!
+These files are generated from shared sources in the `doc-src/` directory.
+Edit the files there instead.

 ## TODO

 ### BUGS